 Collaboration is more critical than ever.
 Actually, no. 7 Interview Questions You're Not Expecting.
 These days it’s not all about how good we look on paper.

 Tell me about a time when you showed leadership.
 What is your biggest weakness?
 These are the standard questions that job candidates face during interviews.
-And by now, everyone also has standard answers. (“My biggest weakness?
-As you scale to the upper rungs of the corporate ladder, you are unlikely to field such hackneyed queries.
+And by now, everyone also has standard answers.
 How to answer "where do you see yoursekf in 5 years?"
 "What do you want to be doing five years from now?

 " It's one question that job seekers notoriously struggle to answer during interviews.
 But answering it well just takes a little reflection and strategy.
 Between The Lines.
 5 Most Common Interviewing Mistakes.
 Moving from mid-level management to the corner office requires many things: the right experience, expertise and top-notch performance.

 It also requires interviews–and lots of them.
 Even though mid-career professionals have experience interviewing they can still make critical mistakes, often because they don’t understand what’s expected when interview for senior-level positions.
 Recruiters and hiring managers are not only trying to assess a candidate’s skills and competencies but are also judging their ability to communicate, about themselves and their goals, especially those related to the job in question.
 Yet some professionals go into an interview feeling smug about their experience and uninterested in anything other than talking about themselves.
 That approach won’t get you very far, no matter how seasoned and successful you’ve been in the past.
 5 Best Interview Tips You’ll Ever Receive.
 You’ve probably heard the same advice time and again as far as appropriate interview acumen: pay attention to body language, smile, exude confidence, mirror the other person, etc.